0dot0repeating/dakka/README.md

 ## COMPATIBILITY PATCHES

-Right now, there's five compatibility patches, and they all get used the same way.
+Right now, there's six compatibility patches, and they all get used the same way.

+- **ZDoom 2.8.1 support (`dakka_zdoom2.8.1.wad`):** ZDoom lacks an event handler for monsters dying, so you need this patch to hook the Doom monster roster into the score system.
+This probably won't play well with DEHACKED monsters either.
+But it works.

 - **`dakka_keyconfclass.wad`:** If you load DAKKA and don't have the fists and pistols when you start a game, that usually means the maps you're playing have their own